nhsuk/nhsuk-frontend/packages/components/footer/README.md

 To discuss or contribute to this component, visit the [GitHub issue for this component](https://github.com/nhsuk/nhsuk-frontend/issues/168).

 ## Guidance
-Find out more about the footer component and when to use it in the [NHS Digital service manual](https://beta.nhs.uk/service-manual/patterns/footer/).
+Find out more about the footer component and when to use it in the [NHS Digital service manual](https://beta.nhs.uk/service-manual/styles-components-patterns/footer).

-## Quick start examples
+## Quick start example

-### Footer

 [Preview the footer component](https://nhsuk.github.io/nhsuk-frontend/components/footer/index.html)